-DAY 4: Inverness to Kyle to Portree: Today we board the train and head for the legendary Isle of Skye, winding past lochs and moors as we make our way through the Highlands, past one of the most distinctive mountain ranges in Scotland, the Torridon Peaks, looming out of the north.
-We’ll disembark for a brief stop in Kyle, and time permitting we’ll backtrack a few miles for a visit to the Eilean Donan Castle before continuing on to Skye.
-Our home for the next two nights is the picture postcard harbor town of Portree, where we’ll settle in to our town-center hotel and have a wander about.
+DAY 4: Beauly to Kyle to Greshornish: We hop the early morning train for an incredibly scenic ride through the Highlands, past one of the most distinctive mountain ranges in Scotland, the Torridon Peaks, looming out of the north.
+We’ll disembark for a brief stop in Kyle, and time permitting we’ll backtrack a few miles for a visit to the Eilean Donan Castle before continuing on to Skye and a drive up the Trotternish Peninsula to the northernmost tip of the island, past the massive pinnacle formation of the Old Man of Storr for a stop at the Skye Museum of Island Life.
+Our home base for the next two nights is a a remote small hotel in Greshornish, overlooking Loch Snizort (I am not making that up!).

 PRICINGTHESE TRIPS ARE SOLD OUT, BUT PLEASE SEND SARAH AN E-MAIL IF YOU'D LIKE TO BE PUT IN A WAITING LIST FOR ANY OPENINGS. firstname.lastname@example.org